 Rule #5: You have to invite children to your wedding.

 Don’t worry about hurting feelings here.
 Truth be told, you will offend someone at some point in time during your wedding planning anyway, no matter how hard you try to avoid it.
-Weddings are adult affairs, and I know plenty of parents (myself included) who don’t want to bring their children with them anyway.
+Weddings are adult affairs, and you'd be surprised at how many parents would prefer not to bring their children with them anyway.
 Between the long day, driving from one place to the next, the alcohol and the late night, weddings just aren’t a fun place for kids to be.
 Do not feel guilty when you write “Adults Only” on your invitations.
 As long as you are giving enough notice, your guests can find babysitters.

 Photo Credit: Studio Cabrelli